rbgirshick/DeepPyramid/README.md

 ### Uses

 DeepPyramid can be used for implementing DPMs on deep convolutional network features, rather than HOG features.
+It can also be used whenever you need a dense multiscale pyramid of image features.

 ### Caveats

-The implementation is designed to be simple and as a result is rather inefficient.
+The implementation is designed to be simple and as a result is very inefficient.
 There are a variety of ways to speed it up, and they will be done in the feature.
-For now, it takes about 0.5 to 0.6 seconds to compute a feature pyramid on an NVIDIA Titan GPU.
+For now, it takes about 0.5 to 0.6 seconds to compute a feature pyramid on an NVIDIA Titan GPU, which is acceptable.